About special education teachers

 Specialist education teachers work in special schools, special education units in mainstream schools, mainstream classrooms and other settings.
 They can be support teachers, classroom teachers, teachers who work across several different schools or teachers who work with community groups or in community programs.

-Your child might work with a special education teacher if she needs a specially designed learning program or extra support for her learning.
+Your child might work with a special education teacher if they need a specially designed learning program or extra support for learning or coping at school.

 For example, your child might need additional support because of: